What started with one VOICE, has grown to many.

 In the wake of this overwhelming response, we began working with teams of professional advisors, a deeply dedicated staff, international journalists, a photojournalist networks, an Editorial Guide Council, and thousands of founding subscribers and donors from around the world.

-In 2007, our eyes turned to the future of communications technology in the developing world, and we began to pioneer the development of PulseWire.
+In 2007, our eyes turned to the future of communications technology in the developing world, and we began to pioneer the development of our online community.

-PulseWire is an interactive community newswire enabling women worldwide—even those just coming online using Internet cafes and cell phones—to speak for themselves to the world and solve global problems.
+Our online community is an interactive newswire enabling women worldwide—even those just coming online using Internet cafes and cell phones—to speak for themselves to the world and solve global problems.

 Today, World Pulse has grown into an international network connecting women and men across borders and building a rising pulse of women’s empowerment across the globe.